andloh/blog.loholt.io/content/posts/sops/index.md

 Sealed Secrets from Bitnami is also a great tool, but it's not as practical to work with if you compare it to `sops`.

-I will not go into detail with the Vaults in this post, stay tuned for a separate posts about working with Vault's in Kubernetes ;)
+I will not go into detail with the Vaults in this post, stay tuned for a separate posts about working with Vaults in Kubernetes ;)

 {{< admonition type=note title="Note" open=true >}}
 `Sops` is actually not a tool made for Kubernetes.
 It's an editor of encrypted files that supports YAML, JSON, ENV, INI and BINARY formats.
 It also has many integrations that it can encrypt with.